-- 4.2.1 Section 13 of the Planning (Scotland) Act 2019 Act (the "2019 Act") amends Section 24 of the 1997 Act regarding the meaning of the statutory Development Plan, such that for the purposes of the 1997 Act, the Development Plan for an area is taken as consisting of the provisions of: - > The National Planning Framework; and - > Any Local Development Plan (LDP). - 4.2.2 Therefore, the statutory Development Plan covering the site consists of NPF4 and the HwLDP along with the Inner Moray Firth Local Development Plan 2 (IMFLDP2) (June 2024).
-The latter provides area specific proposals and policies only and as such the HwLDP is considered the key LDP for determining the current submission. - 4.2.3 The Chief Planner's Letter also states with regard to Supplementary Guidance associated with LDPs which were in force before 12th February 2023 (the date on which Section 13 of the 2019 Act came into force) that they will continue to be in force and be part of the Development Plan.
+- 4.2.1 Section 13 of the Planning (Scotland) Act 2019 Act (the "2019 Act") amends Section 24 of the 1997 Act regarding the meaning of the statutory Development Plan, such that for the purposes of the 1997 Act, the Development Plan for an area is taken as consisting of the provisions of: - > The National Planning Framework; and - > Any Local Development Plan (LDP). - 4.2.2 Therefore, the statutory Development Plan covering the site consists of NPF4 and the Perth and Kinross Local Development Plan 2 (PKC LDP2) (adopted in November 2019).
+PKC LDP2 is currently in the early stages of review with LDP3 targeted for adoption in late 2027. - 4.2.3 The Chief Planner's Letter also states with regard to Supplementary Guidance associated with LDPs which were in force before 12th February 2023 (the date on which Section 13 of the 2019 Act came into force) that they will continue to be in force and be part of the Development Plan. - 4.2.4 PKC Supplementary Guidance (SG) Renewable & Low Carbon Energy is prepared in draft.
+No material reference to electricity grid infrastructure is provided in the document.
+A number of other SGs of relevance include: Forest and Woodland Strategy (2020), Landscape (2020), and Flood Risk and Flood Risk Assessments (2021).